LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 Welcome to the Beginner's Crash Course to the Elastic Stack!

-This repo contains all resources shared during the workshop 1.2: Understanding the relevance of your search with Elasticsearch and Kibana.
+This repo contains all resources shared during Part 2: Understanding the relevance of your search with Elasticsearch and Kibana.

 ## Resources